Skrylar/ImpromptuModular/README.md

 Here are some further details on the different functions of the sequencer.

+* **CLK**: The clock inputs for each track.
+When the input is unconnected in a track, the track automatically uses the clock source of the preceeding track (indicated by arrows above each clock input).

-* **SEQ/SONG**: This is the main mode switch for the sequencer.
+* **SEQ / SONG**: This is the main mode switch for the sequencer.
 It is used to determine whether a sequence or the song are to be edited (attach must be turned off for editing, see next item).

 * **ATTACH**: The sequencer has one edit head, and four run heads.
 When attach is turned on, the sequencer is in view-only mode, and no editing can be performed.
 In this case the effect of the SEQ/SONG switch is limited to either hiding or showing the phrase number.
 When attach is turned off, editing becomes possible.
 In this case the edit head can be positionned to at any given step/sequence/phrase for editing, according to the SEQ/SONG switch.

-* **BEG/END**: The BEG and END buttons set the endpoints of the song, such that when working on a long song, we can more easily work on a section of it, which is more practical.
+* **BEG / END**: The BEG and END buttons set the endpoints of the song, such that when working on a long song, we can more easily work on a section of it, which is more practical.

-* **LEN/REP**: Sequence lengths can be set by clicking the button when when in SEQ mode, and then either turning the main knob below the main display or clicking the desired length directly in the steps (the second method is the recommended way since the display will automatically return to its default state afterwards).
+* **LEN / REP**: Sequence lengths can be set by clicking the button when when in SEQ mode, and then either turning the main knob below the main display or clicking the desired length directly in the steps (the second method is the recommended way since the display will automatically return to its default state afterwards).
 The sequences can have different lengths.
 When in Song mode, the same button instead serves to set the number of repetitions of the currely phrase.
 To skip the give phrase when the song plays, set the number of repetitions to 0.

 * **CV2**: These secondary CV outputs can be used for accents, velocities or any other auxiliary control voltage.
 Three modes are available in the right click menu:
     * 0-10V: direct control of the CV2 output voltages, with 0.05V resolution;
     * 0-127: midi-like numbered levels, mapped to 0-10V on the CV2 outputs;
     * 0-127semitone: same as 0-127 but rescales the CV2 outputs to semitones.
-The mapping is as follows: `0 = C4 = 0V, 1 = C4# = 0.08V, 2 = D4 = 0.17V, ...
+The mapping is as follows: `0 = C4 = 0V; 1 = C4# = 0.08V; 2 = D4 = 0.17V; ...
 120 = 10V`.
 Values from 121 to 127 are clamped to 10V.

 * **CV IN and CV2 IN**: These inputs can be used for programming the sequencer from external sources.
 The CV2 IN inputs are located in the expansion panel (see right click menu).
 When a trigger is sent to the WRITE input, the states of the inputs is witten into the sequencer at the current step/sequence.
 Unconnected inputs are ignored.
 When planning a project, all sequences that are to hold chords must have the same sequence numbers across all tracks.
 AUTOSTEP automatically moves to the next step in the sequence when a write occurs.